Implement Platform Interface APIs

 Either method begins with retrieving the Platform Interface API Specifications.

-An OpenAPI generator like Swagger Codegen or OpenAPI Generator can be use to create a server stub for the platform interface.
+An OpenAPI generator like Swagger Codegen or OpenAPI Generator can be used to create a server stub for the platform interface.
 This can speed up the process by automatically generating boilerplate code to handle incoming requests.

 Ensure all paths are handled as outlined in the specification.